reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

-We follow the conventions outlined in the `reStructuredText Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_, along with some additional METplus Component specific conventions:
+We follow the conventions outlined in the `reStructuredText Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_, along with some additional METplus component specific conventions.

 .. _create-chapters: